Dividing Property During Divorce In New Jersey

 Some divorcing couples will have a prenuptial agreement in place.
 This agreement would supercede the rule for equitable distribution.
 However, it is still necessary to consult with an attorney to ensure enforcement of the agreement, or if you want to challenge the contract.
 We are experienced in handling complex property disputes, including those involving prenuptial agreements, and can effectively protect your rights.

-For more information, please call 973-786-3401 or contact us by email to discuss your case with a Sussex County, New Jersey, family lawyer.
+For more information, please call 973-786-3401 or contact us by email to discuss your case with a Sussex County and Warren County, New Jersey, family lawyer.

 Articles on Property Distribution